sebastianspicker/alarm-broker/README.md

 A working tree for alarm-broker with an evolving implementation history.

 ## Overview
-alarm-broker records the stable project shape and the work still worth checking.
+alarm-broker documents maintained build commands, known limits, and remaining work.

 ## Status
 Lifecycle stage: publication.
-Maintenance guidance now reflects the stable shape.
+The useful early notes have been carried forward.

 ## Development
 - Aligned local and CI checks for github actions.